s3tupw1zard/LineageOS-Switch-T210-UNOFFICIAL/README.md

 # LineageOS-Switch-T210-UNOFFICIAL - Lineage OS 18.1 for Nintendo Switch
 Unofficial Builds for LineageOS for the Nintendo Switch

+## NOTE

+Right now OTA Support is broken.
+I'll fix that later and publish a new release where it hopefully works.

 # Index
 <b><a href="https://github.com/s3tupw1zard/LineageOS-Switch-T210-UNOFFICIAL#lineageos-switch">LineageOS</a></b>